boginw/migrations-gradle-plugin/README.md

 ## Tasks

-The plugin enables the same commands as are available in the [MyBatis Migrations CLI tool](http://mybatis.org/migrations/migrate.html), just throw Gradle instead.
-All tasks are prefixed with `migrate` followed by the command name with the initial letter of the command being capitalized, i.e., `migrateInit`, for `init`.
-Gradle requires giving names to arguments, therefore, the arguments are not the same between the CLI tool and this plugin.
+The plugin enables the same commands as available in the [MyBatis Migrations CLI tool](http://mybatis.org/migrations/migrate.html) through Gradle.
+All tasks are prefixed with `migrate` followed by the command name with the initial letter of the command capitalized, i.e., `migrateInit`, for `init`.
+Gradle requires giving names to arguments; therefore, the arguments are not the same between the CLI tool and this plugin.
 Below is a list of commands and their arguments.

 * [`migrateInit`](http://mybatis.org/migrations/init.html): Initializes a new 'migration path', also called a ' repository' (of migration scripts)